mmalenta/docker_tutorial/README.md

     docker.io/mmalenta/docker_intro:v0.1a
     ```
     The output tells us that repository has a newer version of the image than
-    the one found on the host (host doesn't really have one at all) and that
+    the one found on the host (host doesn't really have one at all at the moment)
-    it was successfully downloaded Depending on what images you have on the
+    and that it was successfully downloaded.
+Depending on which images you have on the
     host machine, Docker may download a whole new image, just few new layers or
     nothing at all.